EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/download.md

 # Downloading and launching this workshop's Jupyter notebooks

-To run the Jupyter notebook examples from this repository on your machine ([Image data visualization case studies](./notebooks/README.md)), you'll have to download the repository materials and start a `jupyter lab` session.
+In the following chapter ([Image data visualization case studies](./notebooks/README.md)) you'll discover a selection of Jupyter notebook examples that showcase the usage of Python and Napari for scientific image analysis.
+If you want to actually run these Jupyter notebook examples, you'll have to download them from the source repository of this website on GitHub and run them in Jupyter lab.

+Find the repository at this link: [napari-imaging-epfl-2023](https://github.com/MalloryWittwer/napari-imaging-epfl-2023).

-First, download and unzip this repository on your machine (or use `git` if you prefer).
+Download and unzip the repository on your machine (or use `git` if you prefer).

 ![zip_screenshot](./images/zip_screenshot.png)